devitocodes/devito_book/fdm-devito-notebooks/README.md

   * Links to Python files
   * References to other sections of the book (either within the same notebook or to other `.ipynb` files)

 For information on how to make sure your notebook is correctly formatted, see [the wiki](https://github.com/devitocodes/devito_book/wiki) for this repository.
+To compare your notebook with the original book pdf, [click here](https://github.com/devitocodes/devito_book/blob/master/doc/pub/book/pdf/fdm-book-4screen.pdf).